-As part of the assessment of your needs for care and support, we will need to establish whether you have the capacity to manage your own finances.
+As part of the assessment of your care and support needs, we will establish whether you have the mental capacity to manage your own finances.

 If you have already appointed someone as your Finance and Property Attorney, or have a Court Appointed Deputy (or, if you receive benefits, a DWP Appointee), we will need to see evidence of this before they can act on your behalf.

 If you do not have a Finance and Property Attorney, Court Appointed Deputy, or DWP Appointee, an application for Deputyship or Appointeeship will need to be made:

 - An Appointee is only responsible for managing a person’s benefits and a small and limited amount of savings.
 They do not manage property.
 They apply to the DWP for Appointeeship.